pubnub/pubnub-angular/README.md

 - If you **found a bug**, please contact [suport@pubnub.com](support@pubnub.com) _with steps to reliably reproduce it_.
 - If you **want to contribute**, please open a pull request.

+## Breaking Changes

+  * 3.0.0
+    * ng* prefix is removed from all the methods and now matches 1:1 to the parent javascript library.

 ## Integrating PubNub Angular SDK into Your App

 Your HTML page will include 2 key libraries: